score-spec/docs/content/en/docs/Glossary/resource.md

 <!--more-->

-This mechanism can be used to spin-up multi-service setups with docker-compose.
+This mechanism can be used to spin-up multi-service setups with `docker compose`.